apocylberry/Swing-Note/FUTURE.md

     * with default tab spaces set to 2 should equal `2, 2, 8, 2` and
     * with default tab spaces set to 4 should equal `4, 4, 8, 4`

-Tab key templates should be saved by a user-provided name (such as JCL or Cobol) and an editor should be available to allow editing the template after it's been saved
+Tab key templates should be saved by a user-provided name (such as JCL or Cobol) and an editor should be available to allow editing the template after it's been saved.

+> When no tab key template is in use, the status bar should state "Tab" or "Spaces (n)"
+> When a tab key template is in use, the status bar should simply refer to the template name, such as "JCL".
+> Clicking the tab key template from the status bar should give a menu that lets the user pick tabs, spaces, or a custom template name.
+> The number of spaces should be configurable from a file menu option, not from the picker

+// INSERT flips back and forth between overtype and standard type

+// Read STD OUT on dev tools?

+// • beside file name if unsaved changes are present

+// tab / shift tab on selected block performs indentation

+// Undo is broken.
+Again.

+// Line numbers off?
+Hide their ruler.

+// Wrapping works.  ~~UNTIL~~ you change the line.
+Then it starts wrapping again, even with wrap off.